Wireless Cell Phone Charging Furniture & Stations

 - It’s technically not “wireless.”

 While you don’t have to worry about plugging your phone directly into a charger, the charging pads still need to be connected to electrical outlets at this time.
+If they could come up with a solar powered charging pad then this would be really cool because you would not need to plug it in anywhere.

 - It’s still not as effective as traditional charging.